judgej/Vanilla-ReplyTo-Plugin/ReplyTo/readme.txt

 TreeRight (you can use this to tell if there are any child comments, and how many there are), and ReplyToDepth (which is the depth calculated for the current page).

+Being able to turn this plugin on and off for specific categories would be good, as well as a master switch to enable and disable that feature too.